Sir Charles (horse): Racing career

 Sir Charles won twenty times from twenty six starts, and finished second four times.
 He raced mainly in the heat races that were the fashion of the time, at distances ranging from two to four miles.
 In heat racing, a horse had to win two heats on the same day to be considered the winner of the race.
 If different horses won the first two heats, a third heat was required to determine the winner.
 His wins were broken down by distance as "four at four-mile heats, four of three-mile heats, six of two-mile heats, in six, distances not given."

 Sir Charles' last race was his most famous, even though it was a loss.
 Sir Charles was considered the champion of the South and American Eclipse was the champion of the North.
 Harrison issued a challenge to the owner of Eclipse on September 30, 1822, referring to Sir Charles as "this Golden horse, that commanded the wind to stand still, and all creation to bend before him," while conceding that Eclipse was said to be a fine horse who "would be benefitted [sic] by southern fame".
 The two were set to race on November 22 at the Washington, D.C. course in the first of what became a series of North-South challenge races.
-Unfortunately, Sir Charles "struck a tendon" the day before the race and Harrison had to pay a $5,000 forfeit.
+Sir Charles "struck a tendon" the day before the race and Harrison had to pay a $5,000 forfeit.
 Harrison agreed to one heat, which American Eclipse then won with ease.